-There’s no better way to, er, fall into fall than by viewing the colors of the season.
-(Well, that and football games.
-And hot apple cider.)
+There’s no better way to fall into fall (ahem) than by viewing the colors of the season.
 You don’t have to trek to the Northeast to satisfy your urge for leaf peeping.
 We've rounded up a dozen cities and parks across the country that boast eye-popping fall foliage—no Instagram filters necessary!

-Some seven million acres of forest make the Mitten State’s upper half perfect for fall color viewing.
-With a spin through Porcupine Mountains Wilderness State Park—along the edge of Lake Superior—you can also catch sight of deer, moose, and black bears.
+Some 7 million acres of forest make the Wolverine State’s upper half perfect for fall color viewing.
+With a spin through Porcupine Mountains Wilderness State Park, along the edge of Lake Superior, you can also catch sight of deer, moose, and black bears.

 Nestled in the state’s Adirondack Mountains, this city offers sugar maples, American beech, and yellow birch trees.
 The best time to go: the second weekend of October during the aptly named two-day Flaming Leaves Festival.
 In between lawn games and blues bands performances, you can take a chairlift to the top of the nearly 400-foot ski jump for choice views.

 5. Virginia // Shenandoah National Park

 For top-notch picture snapping, cruise the 105-mile stretch down the park’s Skyline Drive.
 To ensure an optimal viewing experience, the speed limit is only 35 miles per hour and there are 75 overlooks you can stop at to take in the beauty of the Blue Ridge Mountains.

 6. Tennessee // Great Smoky Mountains National Park

 More than 100 species of trees (including scarlet oaks, maples, and hickories) make this spot along the North Carolina border the most visited national park in America.
 After driving the 11-mile Cades Cove loop, head over to the popular tourist town of Gatlinburg, which is chock full of breweries, wineries, and even moonshine distilleries.